 Svalbard’s natural environment has been changing fast, too.
 There’s no more ice on Isfjorden, which translates as “ice fjord” and whose feet-thick ice cover used to be traversed by polar bears in winter until a dozen years ago.

-“Everything except the darkness has changed,” said Kim Holmén, special advisor to the Norwegian Polar Institute who has researched climate in Svalbard for decades.
+“Everything except the darkness has changed,” said Kim Holmén, a special advisor to the Norwegian Polar Institute who has researched climate in Svalbard for decades.
 At this latitude, only the January moon glows around the clock.

-Swept by the Gulf Stream ocean current, and with growing open water that accelerates the warming, Svalbard is heating up even faster than the rest of the Arctic, according to both Holmén and data from the Norwegian Meteorological Institute.
+Swept by the Gulf Stream ocean current and increasingly surrounded by open water, which accelerates heating, Svalbard is warming even faster than the rest of the Arctic, according to both Holmén and data from the Norwegian Meteorological Institute.

-Unusual winter rains unsettle the snowpack, leading to more avalanches, including a deadly one around Christmas in 2015 that killing two people in Longyearbyen.
+Unusual winter rains unsettle the snowpack, which has led to more avalanches, including a deadly one a few days before Christmas in 2015 that ripped through town, killing two people.

 One of them was a friend of Svalbard Kirke’s then-pastor, the Rev. Leif Magne Helgesen, who had already been working on raising awareness of the changes he was observing on the island.

 “As a pastor on Svalbard, you’re the northernmost religious leader in the world.
 That gives you a pulpit,” Helgesen said.

 “There are three main ethical challenges we need to deal with and have a prophetic voice in the church: Poverty, conflict, and climate,” he added.
 “It’s hypocritical to only talk about life after death.
 We also strongly believe in life on earth and life today.”